 Working To Support Dreamland Mission Hospital

-As part of our 120-year anniversary celebrations we brought our suppliers and colleagues together for a superb trade show which raised £200k, a figure which Brewers are delighted to match to total £400k.
-This significant donation will be made to Dreamland Mission Hospital in Kenya to fund their new A&E department.
+As part of our 120-year anniversary celebrations last year, we brought our suppliers and colleagues together for a superb trade show which raised £200k, a figure which Brewers are delighted to match to total £400k.
+This significant donation was made to Dreamland Mission Hospital in Kenya to fund their new A&E department which is now open!

 Dreamland Donation tn with play

-Dr Becky Nightingale, UK trustee and Health Programme Manager also said:
+Dr Becky Nightingale, UK Trustee And Health Programme Manager Tells Us More:

 Our Relationship With Dreamland Mission Hospital